 If symptoms from these mental health symptoms flare up, you could be tempted to self-medicate with alcohol like you did in the past.

-#7 Boredom and Isolation
+Boredom and Loneliness

 Addiction recovery can feel lonely sometimes.
 You have likely cut out former friends and places from your drinking days.
 It takes a while to build a new circle of friends and hobbies.
 You also probably focused most of your time and energy on alcohol.
 Even though it was a destructive behavior, there’s a void without it.
 Research shows that loneliness and boredom put people at high risk of relapse, so pay attention to these relapse warning signs.